leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 ## `derive`

-`derive` can be used a LOM set for a target from that of a source.
+`derive` can be used to derive a LOM set for a target from that of a source.
 This encompasses copying between ILIAS objects, exporting to XML, and importing from XML, depending on the chosen type of source and target.

 When calling `derive`, a `SourceSelector` object is returned.
 There, either an ILIAS object can be identified as a source by a triple of IDs as explained [here](identifying_objects.md), or a `SimpleXMLElement` can be given.
-Depending on the type of the source, a `Derivator` is returned, where a target can be chosen analogously.
+A `Derivator` is returned, where a target can be chosen analogously.

+When a target is chosen, the `Derivator` reads out the LOM set from the source, and writes it to the target, as appropriate for the types of source and target.
+Common use cases are:

-When both source and target are ILIAS objects, the `Derivator` creates a LOM set for the target by copying the LOM of the source.
+- **Copying:** When both source and target are ILIAS objects, the `Derivator` creates a LOM set for the target by copying the LOM of the source.
 Any previous LOM of the target object is deleted before copying.

-When the source is a `SimpleXMLElement` and the target an ILIAS object, the `Derivator` creates a LOM set for the target by importing from XML.
+- **Importing:** When the source is a `SimpleXMLElement` and the target an ILIAS object, the `Derivator` creates a LOM set for the target by importing from XML.
 Likewise, any previous LOM of the target object is deleted before importing.

-Lastly, if the source is an ILIAS object and the target a `SimpleXMLElement`, the `Derivator` creates a `SimpleXMLElement` from the LOM of the source.
+- **Exporting:** Likeweise, when the source is an ILIAS object and the target a `SimpleXMLElement`, the `Derivator` creates a `SimpleXMLElement` from the LOM of the source.

 ### Examples